 - Thyrotoxicosis (excess thyroid hormone in the body)—Use with caution.
 May make these conditions worse.

 - Infection or

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Inhaled fluticasone, umeclidinium, and vilanterol combination is used to treat chronic obstructive pulmonary disease (COPD).
-It is not used to relieve a COPD attack that has already started.
-For relief of an COPD attack that has already started, you should use another medicine.
+Inhaled fluticasone, umeclidinium, and vilanterol combination is used to prevent asthma attacks and treat chronic obstructive pulmonary disease (COPD).
+It is not used to relieve an asthma attack that has already started.
+For relief of an asthma attack that has already started, you should use another medicine.
 If you do not have another medicine to use for an attack or if you have any questions about this, check with your doctor.

 Inhaled fluticasone, umeclidinium, and vilanterol combination is used with a special inhaler that comes with a Medication Guide and patient instructions.
 Read the directions carefully before using fluticasone, umeclidinium, and vilanterol.
 If you do not understand the directions or you are not sure how to use the inhaler, ask your doctor to show you what to do.
 Also, ask your doctor to check regularly how you use the inhaler to make sure you are using it properly.